 Monitoring and addressing negative reviews in a timely manner can minimize liability.
 For example, if someone posts a negative review that states they got an infection or other issues involving a doctor, and the doctor didn’t respond or address the issue (especially if repeated), it could prove evidence and increase their malpractice liability (not like they didn’t know it was happening).

 First, go search your name and practice and see what reviews come up.
 Read your reviews and gauge the ratings.
 That could be a good or bad experience – since you will be compared to your peers.
 Next, ask your existing patients to write reviews.
 You could email them and invite them to complete a short online survey about their experience at the office (you can’t use their name without their permission, but they can post their reviews themselves.
 You also have valuable stats (such as “4.9 out of 5 patients ratings say, we are amazing”) you can display on your website.

-However, following up and asking for feedback and being consistent (rating and quality of ratings matter) is difficult and time consuming, so using an online review tool makes it much easier and saves you hours and money.
-When choosing a tool to help you manage your online reputation, make sure the choose one that is HIPAA compliant and even better if it is certified.
+However, following up and asking for feedback and being consistent (rating and quality of ratings matter) is difficult and time-consuming, so using an online review tool makes it much easier and saves you hours and money.
+When choosing a tool to help you manage your online reputation, make sure they choose one that is HIPAA compliant and even better if it is certified.

-Most unmanaged reputations result in poor reviews since usually it’s the angry patients that post reviews.
+Most reputations without management systems result in poor reviews since usually, it’s the angry patients that post reviews.
 However, by proactively engaging all your patients, you are more likely to get a balanced view of your reputation (which is typically positive, so don’t be afraid of asking!)